City of London School for Girls: General

 The school has an excellent academic reputation.
 In 2018, it was rated by The Sunday Times as the second-best independent school in the UK, based on GCSE and A-Level results.
 It has previously topped The Times A-level league table of England's independent schools and its table of prep schools.
 It has contributed two female participants to UK International Mathematical Olympiad teams.

 The Good Schools Guide describes City as having a "famously diverse mix of pupils and staff as befits the school's situation in the heart of the city".
-The school has a small prep school taking pupils from the age of 7, although most students join at 11.
+The school previously had a small prep school, but this was dissolved in 2022 to form part of the new City Junior School.
 The school admits some students at 16.
-The secondary school's capacity is roughly 680 pupils.

-Fees are currently £6,404 per term for the senior school exclusive of school lunches, and entrance is by examination.
+Fees are currently £7,926 per term for the senior school exclusive of school lunches, and entrance is by examination.
 Approximately 25% of students receive bursary assistance of some kind, including full bursaries.

 The school is secular, yet has mildly Christian traditions, with an optional annual Carol Service in the neighbouring St Giles' Church.
 There is a Jewish Society as well as an Asian Society, an Oriental Society and an African-Caribbean Society.

 City has a house system which consists of four houses.
 The four houses are Fleet (after Fleet Street), Tudor (after Tudor Street), St. Bride (after St. Bride church on Fleet Street), Ward (after William Ward, the founder of the school).
 There are a variety of inter-house competitions, including Drama, Debating, Maths, Art, Music, the Inter-House Quiz and at Sports Day, as well as several other sports competitions throughout the year.

 There have been 12 headmistresses of the school; as of April 2024 the headmistress is Jenny Brown.

 Extracurricular

 The school is adjacent to the Barbican Arts Centre and the Guildhall School of Music and Drama, and has a strong focus on the arts.
 The school offers joint music scholarships with the Guildhall Music School.
 Since 2005, the school has held a drama festival called Moat Fest.

 The school has a swimming pool, a lecture theatre, two netball/tennis courts, a drama studio, an all weather playing field and an indoor gym with climbing wall, as well as a gym complete with exercise equipment such as treadmills and weights.
-The school has several times won the national European Youth Parliament competition and has a strong debating program.
+The school has several times won the national European Youth Parliament competition and has a debating programme.

 The school offers language exchanges to France, Spain, Germany and China, as well as other travelling opportunities through schemes such as World Challenge, which has seen girls go recently to Venezuela.
-Duke of Edinburgh Award expeditions have been confined to the UK since 2001 when student Amelia Ward was killed whilst abseiling on a Duke of Edinburgh trip in South Africa.They regularly have exchanges from countries such as Australia, China, Germany, France, and Spain.
+Duke of Edinburgh Award expeditions have been confined to the UK since 2001 when student Amelia Ward was killed whilst abseiling on a Duke of Edinburgh trip in South Africa.
+They regularly have exchanges from countries such as Australia, China, Germany, France, and Spain.

 It is the only school to have won the international Kids' Lit Quiz twice, in 2010 and 2014.